kartenmacherei/rest-framework/README.md

 ## License

 This software is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).
-See LICENSE.mdf for the full license.
+See LICENSE.md for the full license.